Connecting on Days You “Just Can’t”

-We all have those days when sickness, that time of the month or any other stress makes patience and connecting with your kiddo seem impossible.
+We all have those days when sickness, that time of the month, or any other stress makes patience and connecting with your kiddo seem impossible.
 Even the kids themselves can make this hard.
 Terrible 2’s are mighty difficult.
-Read on for some great ideas to connect with the kids when doing anything seems impossible.
+Read on for some great ideas for Connecting on Days You “Just Can’t”.

 1. Be Lazy.